or

 initInteractive setup wizard

-statusShow provider health dashboard
+statusShow MCP server health dashboard

-addAdd provider from registry
+addAdd MCP server from registry

-removeRemove provider from configuration
+removeRemove MCP server from configuration

 serveStart the MCP server